 The two women make starting a business seem undaunting and logical.
 "We sat down and ran through some figures and what we’d need and what we had to do to see if it was feasible," Lydia explains.

 "We went through all our start-up costs from computers to office space to portfolios for models, to printers and website design, subscriptions to online fashion portals."

 They funded Named Models partly with a loan and partly with personal finance.
 In spite of approaches, they didn’t go for an investor as it would mean giving away a higher percentage in the business than they were willing, preferring to take on the risk themselves.
 Now, they still don’t need an investor but they’re "open to any opportunities to expand".

 They’ve been in E1 Studios since October.
 An office was necessary because they needed a space for models to come and meet them.
-The partners initially looked at Southbank House, which was nearer to the area where they worked previously.
+The partners initially looked at China Works, which was nearer to the area where they worked previously.
 But it wasn’t quite what they wanted.
 Emeca, the Workspace centre manager who showed them around, convinced them of the advantages of being based in a business centre rather than in a small office.
 She also explained that Workspace's approach is to nurture New and Growing Companies.